Research

 “Defending the Status Quo?
 How Reelection Shapes Criminal Collusion in Mexico.”

-Abstract How does the ability of an incumbent to run for reelection shape how criminal groups engage with them?
+How does the ability of an incumbent to run for reelection shape how criminal groups engage with them?
 Reelection allows voters to hold elected officials accountable, prompting better governance.
-However, it also lengthens political horizons and increases opportunities for criminal groups to gain access and influence over the incumbent.
-As such, criminal groups are more likely to attack rival candidates to ensure incumbents win reelection.
-I test this argument using original data on fatal attacks on local politicians in Mexico.
+However, it also can incentivize officeholders to use illicit strategies to hold onto power.
+This includes collusion with criminal groups, who can provide financial support and coercive power to influence electoral outcomes in exchange for protection and profits.
+As a result, the introduction of reelection can strengthen ties between criminal groups and elected officials in some contexts, undermining the ability of voters to hold them accountable.
+I test this argument by exploiting exogenous variation in the introduction of mayoral reelection in Mexico.
 Using a multi-period difference-in-differences design, I show that criminal groups disproportionately killed rival candidates in places where incumbents could run for reelection, maintaining the status quo and keeping the incumbent in power.
 As a result, re-electable mayors were more likely to be audited for corruption where criminal groups operate.
-This letter demonstrates the important trade-off between democratic ideals and outside influence, exacerbated by politicians' electoral incentives.
+This letter highlights an important trade-off in democracies: while reelection can empower voters to hold officials accountable, it also offers a pathway for violent interest groups to capture and control political power with lasting consequences for democratic integrity.- Keywords: reelection; institutional reform; organized crime; criminal violence; elections; Mexico

 “Violence Incorporated?
 State Response to Pro-Government Militias in Northern Ireland”